cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

 The difference to a FileSet is that this dataset is partitioned by league and season.
 This means that every file added to this dataset must have a partitioning key with a unique combination of league and season.

+Note that any of the properties that apply to FileSets can also be used for PartitionedFileSets (they apply to the embedded FileSet).
+If you configure a PartitionedFileSet as external using ``setDataExternal(true)``, then the embedded FileSet becomes read-only.
+You can still add partitions for locations that were written by an external process.
+But dropping a partition will only delete the partition's metadata, whereas the actual file remains intact.
+Similarly, if you drop or truncate an external PartitionedFileSet, its files will not be deleted.

 Reading and Writing PartitionedFileSets
 =======================================